theopin/tp/docs/UserGuide.md

 ## 5.2 Data file organization<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

 All the data files can be found in the /data directory, which is located in the same directory as CheatLogs.jar.
-Within /data, the data files are located in the subdirectories whose name matches its subject name.
-This ensures that cheat sheet files are stored within the same subject directory, allowing you to locate such files easily.
+Within /data, CheatLogs stores data files in subdirectories whose name matches its subject name.
+This gives you a directory of cheat sheets organized by subject, which will help you in your revision.

 <a id="preloaded-data-files"></a>
-## 5.3 Preloaded data files<font size="5"> [:arrow_up_small:](#table-of-contents)</font>
+## 5.3 Transferring data files<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

-CheatLogs.jar contains some example cheat sheet files.
-These files will be moved over to the /data directory when you run the application for the first time.
-To differentiate these files from your personally created cheatsheets, they are placed under the /preloaded subdirectory .

-<a id="reading-data-files"></a>
-## 5.4 Reading data files<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

-Whenever CheatLogs is launched, it will attempt to parse all XML files present in the /data directory and use this data to create individual cheat sheets for each file.
-In the event that a particular XML file cannot be read, it will be skipped over, to ensure that other files can be converted into cheat sheets.

-<a id="writing-data-files"></a>
-## 5.5 Writing data files<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

-Whenever you give a command to `add` or `edit` a cheatsheet, this feature will be activated.
-Through this feature, CheatLogs will attempt to update all cheatsheet files, creating a new cheat sheet file if a new cheat sheet is created.
-To ensure that your cheat sheet files

-<a id="deleting-data-files"></a>
-## 5.6 Deleting data files<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

-When you decide to remove a cheat sheet, CheatLogs will delete the relevant cheat sheet files immediately.
-After this operation, it will perform a search through the /data directory and delete any subdirectories without any cheat sheet.
-This ensures that your /data file is not cluttered with empty directories.
+CheatLogs.jar contains

 <br>